Overview: We are excited to offer the new visualization library that is currently in Perspectives to Socrata Publica and Socrata Performance!

 A: Data visualizations are an incredibly important way for you to convey information and insights about your data, so making visualizations should be easy to do without needing extensive technical or data-savvy skills.
 Taking everything we’ve heard and seen from how Socrata’s current visualizations and Data Lens are used today, we are incorporating critical functionality with an easy-to-use editor to improve the data visualization experience in Socrata.
 We are also going to be unifying visualizations across the platform, so whether you are making a chart in a Performance goal, a Perspectives story, or from a dataset in your catalog, creating and exploring a visualization will be the same delightful experience.

-Q: Who will have access to the Visualization Preview?
+Q: Who will have access to the Visualization Canvas?

-A: All logged in users will be able to utilize the new Visualization Preview and create and save new visualizations.
+A: All users will be able to utilize the new Visualization Preview and create and save new visualizations.

 Q: Where do these new visualizations live once they’re saved?